lvkaiyang/IS-2545-Deliverable-4/README.md

 # IS-2545-Deliverable-4

 Firstly, I clicked some grey buttons and ran the program continuously.
-The issue was coming out in the __<h3>convertToInt()</h3>__ function since it takes the most CPU time.
+The issue was coming out in the __convertToInt()__ function since it takes the most CPU time.
 I modified it by deleting for loop.
 I assigned a string builder and appended a character array with 1,000 elements where I replaced empty value to zero.

 Then then problem fixed when I ran it for the second time.
 However, the new issue was coming out in the __runContinuous()__ function.
 I noticed there was the loop for assigning _r.
 It ran 10000 times in the loop.
 However, _r was reassigned to the original value after the loop.
 Therefore, the loop is unnecessary and I deleted it.
 In addition, there were multiple treads in the sleep condition, which means they took up to much CPU time.
 I deleted that code also.
 The bug was also fixed.